Alfresco/docs-alfresco/search-enterprise/3.2/admin/index.md

 ## Bulk metadata indexing

-Working with Elasticsearch gives us the flexibility to customize it.
-One can choose to get the index ready with just the metadata of uploaded files or with content of the files as well.
-Having content indexed will have time and cost implications and thus is chosen if only necessary.
-If we consider the data volume of up to 1 billion files, even getting the Metadata indexed can be a lengthy job.
-Here we will be looking at the approach that was used for indexing and the speed that was achieved with our deployment setup hosted over Amazon Web Service (AWS)
+You can customize Search Enterprise.
+You can have the index ready with just the metadata of uploaded files or with the content of the files as well.
+If you have the content of your files indexed as well there are time and cost implications you must consider and is only recommended when necessary.
-Alfresco Elasticsearch Connector can be used with multiple threads to perform indexing based on Node ID of the files present in the database, with right set of configurations of Elasticsearch i.e. number of primary and replica shards, refresh time we can achieved better indexing speed.
-Below is the complete set of infrastructure and configuration that was used.
+This example describes how to setup Search Enterprise and will show the speed achievable at processing one billion files.
+Amazon Web Services have been used as the host but your setup will be specific to your requirements.

+The configuration used in this example:

-Elasticsearch Data Node:
+**Elasticsearch Data Node**

 * AWS Elasticsearch v7.10 with Availability Zone: 1-AZ
 * Number of Data Nodes: 3
-Instance Type: r6g.2xlarge.search
+* Instance Type: r6g.2xlarge.search
-Storage type: EBS
+* Storage type: EBS
-EBS volume type: Provisioned IOPS (SSD)
+* EBS volume type: Provisioned IOPS (SSD)
-EBS volume size: 1000 GiB per node
+* EBS volume size: 1000 GiB per node
-Fielddata cache allocation: 20
+* Fielddata cache allocation: 20
-Max clause count: 1024
+* Max clause count: 1024

-Indexing Instance
+**Indexing Instance**

-EC2 Indexing Instance to run alfresco-elasticsearch-connector-distribution-3.1.1
+* EC2 Indexing Instance to run alfresco-elasticsearch-connector-distribution-3.1.1
-Indexing Instance type: t2.2xlarge (8vCPUs, 32GiB RAM)
+* Indexing Instance type: t2.2xlarge (8vCPUs, 32GiB RAM)
-Number of EC2 Instances for Indexing: 3
+* Number of EC2 Instances for Indexing: 3
-Number of threads running on Instance 1 and 2 is 7 each with 6 threads on instance 3.
-Total threads running in parallel is 20 Maximum Heap allocated to each thread is 4GB (-Xmx4G) Elasticsearch Master Node:
+* Number of threads running on Instance 1 and 2 is 7 each with 6 threads on instance 3.
+Total threads running in parallel is 20
+* Maximum Heap allocated to each thread is 4GB (-Xmx4G)

+**Elasticsearch Master Node**

-Number Of Master Nodes: 3
+* Number Of Master Nodes: 3
-Master Node Instance type: m5.large.search
+* Master Node Instance type: m5.large.search
-Master node is added for resilience, and may be avoided without having significant impact.
+* Master node is added for resilience, and may be avoided without having significant impact.

-Elasticsearch Settings
+**Elasticsearch Settings**

-Number of Primary shards: 32
+* Number of Primary shards: 32
-Number of Replica Shards: 0
+* Number of Replica Shards: 0
-Refresh Time: Disabled
+* Refresh Time: Disabled
-Translog flush threshold: 2GB
+* Translog flush threshold: 2GB

-Other Components
+**Other Components**

-Active MQ: mq.m4.large
+* Active MQ: mq.m4.large
-RDS is used as Database with db.r5.2xlarge running PostgreSQL EC2 Instance running ACS & Transform Service: m5a.xlarge ACS Version used is 7.2.0
+* RDS is used as Database with db.r5.2xlarge running PostgreSQL
+* EC2 Instance running ACS & Transform Service: m5a.xlarge
+* ACS Version used is 7.2.0
-The deployment architecture of the setup looks like this:
+* The deployment architecture of the setup looks like this:
-Capture.JPG
+* Capture.JPG

-## Setting Up Elasticsearch

-At first, shard creation is performed which depends on the data volume and size of each shard that has to be created.
-Abiding by AWS recommendations, each shard should be not more than 50GB and after estimating the total indexed data size of to be indexed files, the number of shards can be calculated.
-Like for 1 Billion, estimated size of metadata indexed data is approximately 1.3TB and keeping each shard at 40GB, we get number of shards as 32.
-Below command be be run from the same VPC to create such a setup
+### Configure Search Enterprise

+Amazon Web Services recommend each shard should be not more than 50GB.
+For this example of one billion files the estimated total size of metadata to be indexed is 1.3TB.
+The shard size here can be set to 40GB which equals 32 shards.

+On the same VPC set the number of shards:

 curl -XPUT 'https://<Elasticsearch DNS>:443/alfresco?pretty' -H 'Content-Type: application/json' -d'
 {